 The formula for real purchase price

-The basic formula is always the same, regardless of the type of shellfish:
+The basic formula stays the same, regardless of the type of shellfish:

 Real price per kg = Purchase price ÷ (Yield % ÷ 100)

-Note: you divide by the yield, you do NOT multiply.
+Note: you divide by the yield, you don't multiply.
 If you throw away 40%, you keep 60% - and that becomes more expensive per kilo.

 ⚠️ Watch out: